wilsonmar/mac-setup/README.md

    PROTIP: CAUTION: A hub may slow down the machine.
 Get a hub with its own power supply.

-   [_] If you must use a hub, get one that supports the fastest connection:
+   [_] If you must use a hub, get one that supports the fastest connection (Thunderbolt).

    ### Monitor cables

    Use the appropriate type and version of cables.
 REMEMBER: If you have a Mac Mini:
    <a target="_blank" href="https://res.cloudinary.com/dcajqrroq/image/upload/v1731683979/mac-mini-front-back_fup4cz.png"><img src="https://res.cloudinary.com/dcajqrroq/image/upload/v1731683979/mac-mini-front-back_fup4cz.png"></a>

-   The front panel has USB-C ports that supports <strong>USB-C</strong> cables which transfers data at 10Gbps and powers up to 100W.
+   The front panel has USB-C ports that supports <strong>USB-C 3.2 Gen 2x2</strong> cables which transfers data at 10Gbps and powers up to 100W.
    The back panel has Thunderbolt ports:
    * The Mac Mini base model supports <strong>Thunderbolt 4</strong> cables which transfers data at 40Gbps and powers up to 100W for dual 4K displays.
    * The Mac Mini Pro  model supports <strong>Thunderbolt 5</strong> cables which transfers data at 120Gbps and powers up to 250W for dual 6K displays.